-When you tap Install, you may be asked to allow some permissions, after which your computer will begin to download macOS.
+- When you click Install, you may be asked to allow some permissions, after which your computer will begin to download macOS.
 This download will take some time, especially if you’re on a slower internet connection.
-Be patient as the reinstall is completed.
-This may take a few hours so be sure to allow yourself time to reboot the system and get back to work.
+Be patient while the reinstall is completed.
+This may take a few hours, so be sure to allow yourself time to reboot the system and get back to work.

-When macOS has finished downloading, you may need to start the installation manually by accepting the install on your computer.
+- When macOS has finished downloading, you may need to start the installation manually by accepting the installation on your computer.
 Once the laptop has finished installing your operating system, it should automatically restart and boot into the macOS Welcome screen, prompting you to start a new account on the system and to set up your system.

 If you’re planning on selling your laptop, you can more or less power off the device here; your MacBook Air has been returned to its factory state and is safe to be shipped off to another user.
 This also prevents the purchaser from accessing any of your personal or private information.